 Enhanced capacities at the community level for effective early warning, disaster mitigation, preparedness and and response that can systematically build resilience at the local level.

-The systematic incorporation of risk reduction approaches into the design and implementation of emergency preparedness, response and recovery programmes in the reconstruction of affected communities.
+3. Systematic incorporation of risk reduction approaches into the implementation of emergency preparedness, response and recovery programmes.